Nonfirstorderizability: Geach-Kaplan sentence

-Let us assume that there is a first-order rendering of the above formula called E. If $\neg E$ were added to the Peano axioms, it would mean that there were no non-standard models of the augmented axioms.
+Let us now assume that there is a first-order rendering of the above formula called E. If $\neg E$ were added to the Peano axioms, it would mean that there were no non-standard models of the augmented axioms.
 However, the usual argument for the existence of non-standard models would still go through, proving that there are non-standard models after all.
 This is a contradiction, so we can conclude that no such formula E exists in first-order logic.

 Finiteness of the domain

 There is no formula A in first-order logic with equality which is true of all and only models with finite domains.
 In other words, there is no first-order formula which can express "there is only a finite number of things".

 This is implied by the compactness theorem as follows.
 Suppose there is a formula A which is true in all and only models with finite domains.
 We can express, for any positive integer n, the sentence "there are at least n elements in the domain".
 For a given n, call the formula expressing that there are at least n elements B_{n}.
 For example, the formula B_{3} is: